aiacy/honeydew.md/README.md

 + AIACY Self taught programmer program
 + Get and learn the GCP SDK
 + Certification study guides for GCP
-+ Set up web hosting for clients in GCP+ Think of bash scripts to implement
++ Set up web hosting for clients in GCP
++ Think of bash scripts to implement
 + Try making an image compressor
 + Create Honeydew List wheel
 + Create an infinite runner game